kgatilin/aihive/docs/arch/component_architecture.md

 ## Integration Points

-### Git Integration
+### Product Requirements Storage

+Product requirements can be stored in multiple ways:

+- **MongoDB Storage** (default):
+  - Document database for efficient querying
+  - Flexible schema for structured requirement storage
+  - Suitable for production environments

-- **PRD Storage**:
+- **File-based Storage**:
+  - JSON files for simple development environments
-  - PRDs stored as markdown files in git repository
+  - Each requirement stored as a separate file
-  - Versioned alongside code
-  - Referenced by direct links in tasks
+  - Index file maintained for quick lookups
+  - Suitable for development and small deployments

-- **Code Storage**:
+- **Git-based Storage**:
+  - Requirements exported to markdown in Git
+  - Human-readable format for collaboration
+  - Version history for requirements
+  - Primary archival and collaboration mechanism

+The storage mechanism is configurable via environment variables or configuration files, allowing teams to select the most appropriate option.
+This is detailed in [ADR-005: Product Requirements Storage Mechanism](adr/005-product-requirements-storage.md).

+### Code Storage

 - Generated code committed to repositories
 - Includes documentation and tests
 - PR-based review workflow

 ### Notification System